dislocated hips in pets

 Whatever the case, dogs or cats who experience a hip luxation are more likely to experience arthritis in that hip with age.
 Keep pets at a proper weight, as any extra pounds can exacerbate the problem, and consider starting supplements, like glucosamine and fatty acids, for joint support.

-prevention of hip dislocation
+Prevention of hip dislocation in pets

 Most dislocated hips are the result of a traumatic accident, like being hit by a car, so the best thing you can do to prevent a dislocated hip is to keep your pet safe.
 But as much as we’d like to, we can never ensure our pets’ safety at all times.
 Whether it’s chasing after cars or falling into backyard holes, sometimes our pups have a way of finding danger.

 Greta, 13-year-old Bichon/Poodle mix